 From the design point of view, each component has a number of options.
 These options and their names are platform agnostic, and each implementation should adapt these to fit into their framework.

-yes / nothing
+text / nothing

 When the label is not defined, the radio button appears as a standalone radio button.

 yes / no

 A radio button can be navigated using a keyboard.
 The keyboard focus state takes the radio button’s visual hover state and adds a blue ring to the radio button in focus.

 When the label is too long for the horizontal space available, it wraps to form another line.

 When a radio button group presents multiple values that are not identical, the group should not show a selection.
 Any subsequent selection should update all values.